intelligenxe/.github/CONTRIBUTING.md

 5. **Request** a demo meeting and/or submit your model’s URL and evaluation test results.
 6. **Submit** a Pull Request.

-Depending on your model choice, for more details use the [Strategist-modular-MVP project](https://github.com/orgs/intelligenxe/projects/8) or [Strategist-small-MVP project](https://github.com/orgs/intelligenxe/projects/7).

 ---

 ## Help

-We offer limited technical assistance, as contributors can generally obtain support from YouTube tutorials, LLM queries, online resources, and our community.
+[We offer limited technical assistance](https://github.com/intelligenxe/.github/tree/main/tutorials#help), as contributors can generally obtain support from YouTube tutorials, LLM queries, online resources, and our community.

 ---